 The Impossible Route is an inspirational, ambitious and beautiful cycling documentary that is unbelievable until you watch the actual episodes yourself.
 What started as a personal challenge between two highly capable cyclists is now a growing community-based movement.
 The program had amazing content and millions of engaged viewers but did not yet have a polished set of B2B materials to share the story with prospective clients.
 From introduction to first pitch, we built the organization's new materials in one week.

-All with limited budget, a quick turnaround time and specific requirements, this investment is one that could lead to many factors of ROI.
+All with limited budget, a quick turnaround time and specific requirements, this investment could lead to many factors of ROI.
 Let's break down the process.

 The Impossible Route was founded by Jeremiah Bishop, a professional cyclist with numerous awards won all over the world.
 He represents the best manufacturers, technology and gear in the world and continues to look for ways to push the limit.
-When 2020 happened and his primary in-person events were cancelled he turned to friend and brilliant storyteller Tyler Pearce, The Vegan Cyclist, to document some of the hardest cycling climbs, routes and adventures on earth.
+When 2020 happened and his primary in-person events were canceled, he turned to a friend and brilliant storyteller Tyler Pearce, The Vegan Cyclist, to document some of the most challenging cycling climbs, routes and adventures on earth.

 The Impossible Route seeks to inspire everyone to take action on their own impossible, no matter what level that may be at.
 For Jeremiah and Tyler, it started with biking Hawaii's Mauna Kea volcano - something no one has ever accomplished before.

 True to themselves, they just started.
-Limited planning, loads of travel restrictions, challenging environments and of course the climb itself left no time for developing professional B2B materials.
-As the episodes progressed, the challenges increased and the viewership skyrocketed, there became a clear need for professional recaps, proposals, introduction decks and microsites for brands that were showing interested in getting involved with the project.
+Limited planning, loads of travel restrictions, challenging environments and of course the climb left no time for developing professional B2B materials.
+As the episodes progressed, the challenges increased and the viewership skyrocketed.
+There became a clear need for professional recaps, proposals, introduction decks and microsites for brands showing interest in getting involved with the project.

 Days 2-3 focused on recapping season one.
 With such a successful start, we leveraged our modern recapping process to quickly share the behind-the-scenes metrics and results The Impossible Route achieved.
 Gathering all of the great photos, videos, social media, earned media and analytics was our first step.

 From there, days 4-6 featured more in-depth calls, text threads, discovery, thoughts, ideas and first drafts of the introduction deck.
-This differs from the recap in that it strikes a balance between sharing what The Impossible Route is and where The Impossible Route is going next.
+This differs from the recap in that it balances sharing what The Impossible Route is and where it is going next.
 It sparks the imagination of whoever is getting to take in the content.
-We consulted with the team and highlighted unique assets, produced sharp copy, incorporated existing branding elements and created new ones that can be replicated time and time again.
+We consulted with the team and highlighted unique assets, produced sharp copy, incorporated existing branding elements and created new ones that can be replicated repeatedly.
 This process helped to establish the clear value proposition of The Impossible Route.